mjcarley/nbi/JOSS/paper.md

 ## Solving problems

-Problems in NBI are solved using iterative solvers applied to matrix-free evaluation of integrals.
-The evaluation uses a Fast Multipole Method [@gumerov-duraiswami03; @gumerov-duraiswami04;
+Problems in NBI are solved using iterative solvers with matrix-free evaluation of integrals.
+The evaluation uses a Fast Multipole Method [@gumerov-duraiswami03; @gumerov-duraiswami04; @gumerov-duraiswami05;
-@gumerov-duraiswami05; @gumerov-duraiswami09].
-There is a built-in
-GMRES solver and NBI also has an optional interface to the PETSc library and its solvers [@petsc-web-page].
+@gumerov-duraiswami09].
+There is a built-in GMRES solver and NBI also has an optional interface to the PETSc library and its solvers [@petsc-web-page].
 Boundary conditions in NBI are specified using analytical formulae which are parsed and evaluated at each surface node.
 This allows an intuitive definition of boundary conditions, where user-defined variables simplify parametric variation, and a range of built-in functions for the most common boundary conditions are also available.
 These include point sources for the Laplace and Helmholtz problems, and ring sources for the simulation of rotor acoustics in aeronautics.

 ## Postprocessing and visualization
 ![GMSH visualisation of output from sphere scattering